-5. Remo Gathering Drum.
-You can call the village to dinner with this one!
+5. Remo Gathering Drum – You can call the village to dinner with this one!
 This is a must-have drum with a rich variety of sound, depending on mallet, hand or finger actions.
 It’s designed based on ceremonial drums used in many cultures.
 REMO Kids Drums have received the prestigious Oppenheimer Best Toy Award for product quality.
 Unlike the Tymptone Tom Tom, this one makes some noise, but it’s a rich, deep sound.
 You may just find you burnt dinner because you’ve lost yourself in a dance trance!
-The cool thing about this drum is every age loves to play, so it will keep it’s interest for many years.
-Room for up 4-6 players (depending on person size).
-Fun play date activity.
-There are also smaller version of this one, as well as bongos and congas.
+The cool thing about this drum is every age loves to play, so it will keep its interest for many years.
+Room for up 4-6 players (depending on person size), so it makes a fun play date activity.
+There are also smaller versions of this one, as well as bongos and congas.

 SUGGESTED USE: Put the drum and the mallet in front of your child.
 It’s a primal instinct to bang it!
 Try it slow, fast, loud, soft, make the sound of rain with finger tips, scrape for the wind and bang for the thunder.
 I have a trick to get everyone to stop banging….band loudly together for 10 seconds then throw your arms up in the air with a big whoooooooop sound and freeze there.
 Then repeat.

-6. Bean Tambourine: It’s shape and size make it really easy to rattle or bang against your other hand…and who isn’t impressed by someone who can play the tambourine?!?!
+6. Bean Tambourine – The shape and size make it really easy to rattle or bang against your other hand…and who isn’t impressed by someone who can play the tambourine?!?!
 Start ‘em now and you can say you knew them when…

 SUGGESTED USE: Model the playing technique for them.
 Have kids pretend to blow out a candle or a bubble then have them put their lips around the instrument and blow the same way.
 They’ll be delighted once they realize they can make the sound.

-2. Toy Horns by Botempi: I just recently purchased these for a Jazz class I taught for infant-through-4 year olds.
+9 & 10.
+Toy Horns by Botempi – I just recently purchased these for a Jazz class I taught for infant-through-4 year olds.
 They were a big hit with the toddlers, preschoolers and parents.
-They are made by an Italian company.
-They have real keys and play various notes (the sax has a full scale) that are color coded so you can play songs that are printed on the back of the box they come in.
-It simulates real horn playing.
-I highly recommend all of these.
-You can buy them separately or purchase them in a 3 pack.
+They’re made by an Italian company with real keys that are color-coded and simulates real horn playing (you can play songs printed on the back of the box).
+The sax even has a full scale.
+I highly recommend any of them.

 SUGGESTED USE: Remember that at this age is more about the experiential and role playing.
 Find a great Jazz song with horns in it, like Ella Fitzgerald’s, Take the A-Train from her Pure Ella album or At the Woodchopper’s Ball from the Swing Party 2000 album.
 Both can be found on Amazon or Itunes, and play along to it.
 Have one person on maracas, another on the drum and have the kids take horn solos.